 Nurses are great at multitasking.
 How many times have you been on the phone with pharmacy, administering medications to the patient, chatting with the patient’s spouse, while also catching the football game on TV.

 Nurse practitioners are no exception!
 We can multi-task while obtaining the history of present illness, listening to breath sounds, making a mental note to refill the patient’s anti-hypertensive, and also listening to the patient tell a story about their grandchild.
+Multi-tasking is very common in healthcare.

 Nurse practitioners are known for multi tasking.
 However, when it comes to patient safety, focusing on more than one thing at a time change be detrimental.
 Think about a time when you were chatting with your colleague and sent a prescription in error.
 This can be a significant patient safety issue.